Modern Slavery Statement

 This is SAI360’s Modern Slavery Statement which sets out the measures in place at SAI360 and will continue to evolve to ensure there is no slavery and human trafficking in our business operations and supply chain.

-SAI Global Compliance Inc. (dba SAI360) is opposed to all forms of slavery including human trafficking, servitude, forced labor, forced or servile marriage, the sale and exploitation of children, and debt bondage.
+SAI360 Inc. is opposed to all forms of slavery including human trafficking, servitude, forced labor, forced or servile marriage, the sale and exploitation of children, and debt bondage.
 We recognize that modern slavery is a growing and complex problem, best tackled by collective commitment and responsibility to bring it to an end and we are committed to working with all our stakeholders to fulfil this common goal.
 Additionally, through our learning and cloud-based services, SAI360 is playing a front-line role in exposing modern day slavery through education and our supply chain risk management tools.

 SAI360 delivers B2B learning and software as a service (SaaS) solutions to a global audience.
 We are the leading ESG cloud provider connecting GRC, EHS, Sustainability and Learning.
 Based in the United States, SAI360 maintains offices in the Americas, APAC and EMEA including US, UK, Netherlands, Lithuania and Australia.